Dale Tryon, Baroness Tryon: Businesses

-Tryon started her career in late 1960s by working as a reporter for The Australian Women's Weekly.
-In 1969 she moved to the UK and worked in the London office of the same magazine.
-In 1970s, she briefly worked as a fashion agent for an American designer in the UK.
+Tryon started her career in the late 1960s as a reporter for The Australian Women's Weekly.
+In 1969 she moved to the UK and worked in the London office of that magazine.
+In 1982 she briefly worked in the business of American-born Hong Kong designer Diane Fraise as a fashion agent.
 In 1983, Dale started a fashion business called Kanga, located in Beauchamp Place, Knightsbridge.
-Having persuaded Diana, Princess of Wales to wear a Kanga dress to the Live Aid concert, Kanga quickly became a favourite of the Sloane Ranger set and became a successful international business.
-Dale lived in both London and Lord Tryon's family home, the 18th-century Manor House at Great Durnford, near Salisbury.
-From the early 1980s her clothes were sold in shops in England, America, Australia, France and Spain, and her own boutique in Knightsbridge was later joined by branches in Salisbury, Hong Kong and Dublin.
-Both "Kanga" and her couture line named "The Dale Tryon Collection" were very successful.
+Having persuaded Diana, Princess of Wales to wear a Kanga dress to the Live Aid concert, it became a successful international business.
+Dale lived in Lord Tryon's family home, the 18th-century Manor House at Great Durnford, near Salisbury.
+From the early 1980s her clothes were sold in shops in England, America, Australia, France and Spain, and her own boutique in Knightsbridge was later joined by branches in Salisbury, Hong Kong, and Dublin.
+Both "Kanga" and her couture line named "The Dale Tryon Collection" were successful.

 Health

 Dale had Perthes disease as a child, spina bifida since childhood and was diagnosed with uterine cancer in 1993.
 After living with spina bifida for years, she had a series of surgeries to correct the issue.
-After this point she travelled for a period with a nurse, a physiotherapist, and her daughter, Zoë, who would lie next to her as she slept, rolling her over regularly.
+After this she travelled for a period with a nurse, a physiotherapist, and her daughter, Zoë, who would lie next to her as she slept, rolling her over regularly.

 Soon after she received the 'all clear' from cancer, Tryon underwent treatment at Farm Place, an alcohol and drug rehabilitation clinic in Surrey.
 She was on a heavy dose of painkillers, and drank excessive quantities of vodka and champagne.
 While undergoing treatment for addiction at the clinic, she fell from a third-floor window, fractured her skull, broke her back and was paralysed.

 Tryon was left a paraplegic from her fall, and for the last 18 months of her life was in a wheelchair.

 Divorce

 Living with recurring depression, and after being told by her husband that he wanted a divorce, she was detained on 17 June 1997 under the Mental Health Act 1983 for 28 days, after leaving the Black Horse Inn in Great Durnford.
 After discharge from the spinal injuries unit at Salisbury District Hospital, she returned home.
 The decree nisi was announced on 1 September, after which she renounced her title and moved into The Ritz hotel, where she intended to throw a party for her 50th birthday.
-From there she gave her last recorded interview with journalist Christopher Wilson.